erwaxler/landing-zone-accelerator-on-aws/README.md

 ### @aws-accelerator/ui (future)

-A web application that utilizes the aws-ui-components library to present a console to configure the accelerator
+A web application that utilizes the aws-ui-components library to present a console to configure the accelerator.

 ### @aws-accelerator/utils

 Contains common utilities and types that are needed by @aws-accelerator/\* packages.
-For example, throttling and backoff for AWS SDK calls
+For example, throttling and backoff for AWS SDK calls.

 ### @aws-cdk-extensions/cdk-extensions